The session and elders

 - What are the responsibilities of a Clerk of Session?
 The Manual for Clerks of Session helps guide your ministry to the congregation.

 - What goes in Session Minutes?
 The Checklist for Clerk of Session and the Checklist for Session Minutes provide thumbnail to-do lists.
+A Guide to Session Minutes (outdated) provides information for the front cover of your Session Minutes Book.

 - What Rolls does the church keep and what is recorded in them?
 The Checklist for the Church Register is a handy list.